Bowserinator/kontrol-wiki/assets/pages/blocks/ground_node.md

 ## Usage

-The ground node is used to set a reference point for 0 V. See [TODO CIRCUITS PAGE]
+The ground node is used to set a reference point for 0 V. See [the circuits page](/circuits/circuits) for more info.

 ## Data Values